tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/README.md

 * When a README contains a code snippet in the Problem statement at the top, do _not_ provide it to the candidate in code on the computer.
 Rather, write it in a notebook or on the whiteboard, and provide it for them to brainstorm with.
 Avoid the text editor until you have given the candidate the go-ahead to implement their solutions.

-* Keep in mind that evaluation is subjective.
+* Remember: evaluation is subjective.
 The READMEs contain useful information, prompts, and hints that often come up when candidates are solving problems, but aren't, and can't be, _completely_ comprehensive.

   * Use the README to supplement and guide your discussion with your candidate, _not_ as a final reference for how to discuss the problem.